What Is A Home Appraisal And How Much Does It Cost?

 This process starts with the lender ordering the appraisal.
 Once the appraisal is ordered, an appraiser will come to inspect the home.

-Depending on the type of loan you get, they will inspect certain parts of the home for specific reasons.
+Depending on the type of loan you get, your appraiser will inspect certain parts of the home for specific reasons.
 They’ll inspect the home to learn more about its features, to ensure things like heat and electrical are working properly and that there are no safety issues.

 This report may also include general data on the market and the location of the home, other properties used as comps and information that supports the appraiser’s findings and final valuation.
 You will receive a copy of the report for your own records.